timksf/bluej/README.md

 ```
 The instruction codes supplied in the TAP configuration get mapped to these interfaces.

-The general structure of the TAP controller is show in the following image:
+The general structure of the TAP controller is shown in the following image:

 <img src="assets/jtag_system.png" width=500>